dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

 - TODO: connect to article on hypnosis and Kantian category collapse

+- epistemicide

+- interfering with the ultrasound by utilizing chi and energy healing techniques.
+  - for me, this turns my torture into a game. it forces me learn about neurovascular systems in order to make inferences about the propagation and perfraction of ultrasound through the various
+  - the sound I'm hearing seems to be constructive/destructive interference of ultrasound at much higher frequencies
+    - this is why the spectrum that's been measured in the US Diplomats to Cuba peaks so broadly *around* 8khz. it's because it's not originating from the injection of 8khz noise. instead, the 8khz ultrasound results from the refraction/perfraction of ultrasound around the skull
+    - these ideas are not baseless. with proper access to medical technology, neurologists could test my hypotheses simply by attempting to run transcranial doppler on victims of these methods.
+    - if my theories about the mechanics above hold, then anyone who's a victim of this particular neurological surveillance/torture method will present significant interference with existing transcranial doppler
+      - also, since i expect that it's a surveillance, it wouldn't surprise me if they deactivated the device upon the victim becoming capable of validating the mechanics of this ultrasound.
+      - if i simply had access to medical equipment and the abiliy to interact with neurologists with the patience to listen to me, then i could solve this very quickly. with the proper level of knowledge, it's not hard. by the time the psychological torture victims have are being subjected to these neurological methods, their lives have been meticulously interfered with, so that no one will hear their screams for help.

+### Welcome To The Other, Other Camp XRay

+- I'm not sure my understanding of the Guantanamo pattern languages are correct.
+All the literal, physical torture scenarios in the physical Army & Navy bases in Cuba are merely implemented as allegories that provide the basis of pattern languages.
+The concepts of torture methods are all simply the basis of symbols that can be recombinated to form metaphors for domestic psychological torture methods.
+  - these allegorical scenarios read as an instruction manual for domestic psychological torture. these are real things that are truly enacted against terrorists in a military base in Guantanamo.
+However, all of that is merely playing out so the intelligence community in America can create a duplicitous language to exploit, so that domestic IC assets/handlers can communicate about torture in clear channels while leveraging the duplicity for plausible deniability.
+    - moreover, the IC & military means that any protests are effectively handled. everyone knows what is happening.

+- however, these operational logistics are vulnerable to subversion by foreign intelligence agencies, who can also interpret the languages to identify dissidents.
+Foreign intelligence services, domestic groups and non-state actors can all work within this space between pattern langauges to tactically interfere with the psychological torture. in this way, terror groups can manipulate the torture of dissidents or insert information into them, leveraging the "inmates" as mules, who continue to be tortured while the entire nation stand by, assuming these people are getting what they deserver.
+  - the lack of legal process and the total depersonalizaton of these detainees --

+    - any effective legal status they have exists merely as a means of demostrating internationally that these detainees *even have a legal status in America*. however, such semblance of legal status *may only be used to the detriment of detainees* and never, ever for their benefit.
+    - Only bad things can happen to these people.
+      - why?
+    - they are considered traitors and people to be used as punching bags to train other, younger HUMINT resources who have been conditioned with propaganda that these people don't undrstand.
+      - they are never intended to be psychologically rehabilitated. the only psychological rehabilitation that occurs for domestic guantanamo detainees is purely a cover for subsequent processing.
+      - it's slapping a smiley face on more psychological torture, so the architects and eichmanns of CIA Pyshcological torture get to say "well we tried" while further destroying the lives of political dissidents subjected to detention.
+For the middle-tier psychologists and overseers directing the denctralized lower-level assets, the suicide of a detainee is a blessing. at that point, the program is a success.
+If they've done everything right, there's no evidence anymore.
+      - for the lowest level individuals in this scheme, the suicide of detainees is the unfortunate loss of a source of easy work: they no longer gain the benefits of sucking the sociophysical energy from detainees like Dementors in Hogwarts. they must instead find new victims.

+    - can be used to recognition of these detainees per

+- in camp delta, they apparently utilize directed sociophysical energy.
+- in camp xray, they use directed energy to surveil and torture victims

+- the whole point is to identify lists of

+### Neurological Torture Methods are ALL "No Touch" To Minimize Liability for Warcrimes Prosecution

+- there are many, many reasons these cases are hard to prosecute.
+- Operations has been advised by technical and legal research to design these processes and tactics meticulously so that they fit within the boundaries of the Geneva Convention.
+  - the problem with constantly butting up against the legal boundaries of the Geneva Convention is that occasionally, you unintentionally step over the line.
+  - however, if you design your logistics and communications to provide robust operational security, the potential for information leaking out from the victims and their social boundaries is minimized.
+    - that is, of course, if the victims are even intelligent enough to know what is happening to them. most victims are not.
+    - in order to be aware of how these neurological methods function.
+      - you need an IQ of like 160, an understanding of physics, experimental neurology, analytical models for

+### Intelligence Networks In Mental Health act as Catchment Networks

+- these methods are designed to drive the victims into catchment networks in mental health and psychiatry. when victims reach for help, they don't know what's going on. they've been imbued with psychological vulnerability through the distortion of reinforcement mechanisms for operant conditioning. their social boundaries have been compromized *and* minimized, leaving them socially isolated so there's no one for them to turn to who doesn't authentically believe they're crazy. they potentially been subjected to neurological torture or "surveillance" methods.

+  - how to interact with it

 - TODO: move this
 - [Listen to the Sound That US Diplomats Heard When Attacked by a 'Sonic Device' in